TheIsleGame/bugs/ISSUE_TEMPLATE.md

 ## Build Information

 Fill out the fields below to match the game that you experienced the bug on.
-You can attach your `TheIsle.log` file from the games log directory to the new issue, please do so.
+You can attach your `TheIsle.log` file from the games log directory to the report.

 > **Game Version:** In the main menu, on the bottom right